anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

     * If applicable: required resources to perform setup changes
     * Changeover matrices: Time to change from one resource to another within a resource type (e.g. from small drill to large drill)

-### 2. Posting a PLANNING job to the queue
+### 2. Posting a PLANNING request json to the API
 The PLANNING request json can be posted to the PLANNING API through the endpoint ```POST/planning-job```.
-The endpoint parses and validates the request and creates a PLANNING job.
+The endpoint parses and validates the request by executing a thorough validation of the input format and returns meaningful error messages if the format is invalid (e.g. a task is assigned a station that has not been defined or has predecessors that are unknown).

+If all validations pass, the endpoint creates a PLANNING job.

 The API is connected to a queue where the jobs are being executed one after the other.
 The posted job is added to the queue and will be processed as soon as a computing resource becomes available.

 Upon posting, the endpoint returns a ```job_id``` which is a unique identifier for the PLANNING job.
 It can be used to check the status of a job and to retrieve the job result once the job has been processed successfully.
-The endpoint also executes a thorough validation of the input format and returns meaningful error messages if the format is invalid (e.g. a task is assigned a station that has not been defined or has predecessors that are unknown).

 ### 3. Getting the PLANNING job result